-In the U.S., our craft beer, including SweetWater, Alpine and Green Flash, are distributed under a three-tier model utilized for beverage alcohol.
+In the U.S., our craft beer, including SweetWater, Alpine, Green Flash and Montauk, are distributed under a three-tier model utilized for beverage alcohol.
 Distribution points include approximately 29,000 off-premises retail locations ranging from independent bottle shops to national chains.
 SweetWater's significant on-premises business allows consumers to enjoy its varietals in more than 10,000 restaurants and bars.
-Further, in addition to its traditional distribution footprint, SweetWater Elevated HAZY IPA is served on all Delta Air Lines flights nationwide plus internationally, totaling more than 50 countries across six continents which have served to extend SweetWater's brand reach on both a national and international level.
+Further, in addition to its traditional distribution footprint, SweetWater Elevated HAZY IPA and 420 Strain series are served on all Delta Air Lines flights nationwide plus internationally, totaling more than 50 countries across six continents which have served to extend SweetWater's brand reach on both a national and international level.
 The Company supplements this distribution with Delta Air Lines through a kiosk in Atlanta's Hartsfield-Jackson Airport and secured access to distribute through an on-premises location at the Denver International Airport.
 SweetWater is also available in Canada through limited distribution within Ontario and Quebec.
+Montauk is distributed across over 6,400 points of distribution, including many of the top national retailers.
 In addition, our craft spirit brands from Breckenridge are distributed in all 50-states, and in two on-premises tasting and retail store locations.
-Breckenridge is also distributed in 8 different countries, including Canada, Germany, UK, Hong Kong, Macau, Australia, New Zealand, and Singapore, with the intention of further expanding our international distribution.
+Breckenridge is also distributed in 8 different countries, including Canada, Germany, UK, Macau, Australia, New Zealand, and Singapore, with the intention of further expanding our international distribution.